Master of Science (Bioinformatics)

 - Research-focused companies such as CSL and GSK

-- Academic and public research institutions such as universities, or the CSIRO
+- Universities and public research institutions such the CSIRO.

 Technical and professional skills